oconnor663/applied_crypto_2021_fall/sha256/readme.md

 signed arithmetic](https://en.wikipedia.org/wiki/Two%27s_complement), it tends to give us negative numbers.
 Luckily, all the little details work out in the end, and we can use `~` here without worrying about it.
-You can just trust me on that and copy the line of code above, or you can explore how the `~` works in Python as an exercise.
+You can just trust me on that and copy the line of code above, or you can explore how `~` works in Python as an exercise.

 **Inputs:** a list of three integers, `[x, y, z]`